Contraz/demosys-py/docs/source/settings.rst

 EFFECT_MANAGER
 ^^^^^^^^^^^^^^

-Effect mangers are pluggable classed that initialize and run effect. when only having a single effect we can run it using ``runeffect``, but when having multiple effects we need something to decide what effect should be active.
+Effect mangers are pluggable classed that initialize and run effects.
+When only having a single effect we can run it using ``runeffect``, but when having multiple effects we need something to decide what effect should be active.